 • Participate in hospice team meetings to discuss care of individual patients.

-• Provide comprehensive medical consultations to the hospice staff, including the most current knowledge in hospice care.
+• Provide comprehensive medical consultations to hospice staff, including the most current knowledge in hospice care.

 • Communicate with patients’ personal physicians as needed.

-• Provide education and training to hospice personnel, volunteers, patients, and families, as needed.
+• Provide education and training to hospice staff, volunteers, patients, and families, as needed.

 • Serve as a liaison between Samaritan and the medical community.